SirRichardM/SkateSpots/README.md

 ![erd](./erd.png)

 components
--header/nav
+- header/nav - 30 mins
-- map - HOURS
+- map - i have no idea - SO LONG
-- single-spot
+- single-spot - two hours
-- single user
+- single user - one hour
 - spots designated by borough
-- all spots
+- all spots - three hours for carousel
-- log in/register
+- log in/register - two hours
-- footer
+- footer - 30 mins

+CSS - A TON OF TIME

 Server:
 Dependencies: React, Link/router, GoogleMapReact